xinyiz0931/aspnet/README.md

 ## 1. Prerequisites

-We're using a bin picking toolbox containing some necessary functions such as grasp point detection.
+We're using a bin picking toolbox `bpbot: bin-picking-robot` containing some necessary functions such as grasp point detection.
 Please download and install this package.
+We've tested our code using Python 3.6, 3.7, 3.8.

 ```
 git clone https://github.com/xinyiz0931/bin-picking-robot.git bpbot